RichardPilbery/SPRAINED/README.md

 2. Run Docker
 3. Copy the [Dockerfile](https://raw.githubusercontent.com/RichardPilbery/SPRAINED/master/Dockerfile) and place it into an empty folder
 3. Open a terminal window (or Powershell in Windoze) and change the directory to match the folder that contains the Dockerfile
-4. Enter the following command: `docker build ./`
+4. Enter the following command: `docker build ./` WARNING: The docker image is around 3.3Gb in size.
 5. This might take a while, but you should end with a comment like *Successfully built IMAGEID* ![Build success](https://github.com/RichardPilbery/SPRAINED/raw/master/images/01-build.png)
 6. Run the command: `docker run --rm -p 127.0.0.1:8787:8787 -e DISABLE_AUTH=true IMAGEID` where IMAGEID is the IMAGEID value from step 6.
 Note that this command disables authentication, which is fine for a local version, but not if you plan on hosting it somewhere...
 7. Open a browser window and head to: *http://127.0.0.1:8787*.